 Hadati Creek is a tributary in the Grand River Watershed.
-It acts like a highway for wildlife, connecting them to Clythe Creek, the Eramosa River, and eventually, Lake Erie.
+It acts as a highway for wildlife, connecting them to Clythe Creek, the Eramosa River, and eventually, Lake Erie.

 Explore the native species of Hadati Creek and take steps to keep their habitat clean and green